borkarchetan/JOKER/Core Java/09Packages and Import Statements/Questions.md

 **9. How does Java resolve class names in different packages?**
 - **Answer:** Java resolves class names based on the fully qualified class name, which includes the package name.
 When you refer to a class from another package, you can use the `import` statement to bring the class into scope.
 If not imported, you need to use the fully qualified class name, like `com.example.mypackage.MyClass`.

-Feel free to ask if you have more questions or need further clarification!